spinnaker/spinnaker.github.io/reference/halyard/commands.md

  * `--account-id`: Your AWS account ID to manage.
 See http://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html for more information.
  * `--add-region`: Add this region to the list of managed regions.
  * `--add-required-group-membership`: Add this group to the list of required group memberships.
+ * `--assume-role`: If set, Halyard will configure a credentials provider that uses AWS Security Token Service to assume the specified role.

+Example: "user/spinnaker" or "role/spinnakerManaged"
  * `--default-key-pair`: Provide the name of the AWS key-pair to use.
 See http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html for more information.
  * `--discovery`: The endpoint your Eureka discovery system is reachable at.
 See https://github.com/Netflix/eureka for more information.